Agent Editor

 - Min similarity sets the cosine-similarity threshold between 0 and 1.
 Higher values (for example, 0.8) are stricter than lower values (for example, 0.2).

-Knowledge base links can also be temporarily disabled and re-enabled by using the Active checkbox, which helps when comparing retrieval behavior during rapid iteration.
-Only enabled knowledge bases will be usable by the agent at runtime when called in the app.
+You can temporarily disable and re-enable knowledge base links using the Active checkbox.
+This helps when comparing retrieval behavior during rapid iteration.
+Only enabled knowledge bases are usable by the agent at runtime when called in the app.

 Testing the Agent

-The Agent editor provides a Test button to execute test calls by using your local app at runtime.
+Agent Editor provides a Test button to run test calls by using your local app at runtime.

 Testing is available when the following conditions are met: